Welcome to best Plastic Surgeon in Delhi, Dr Juhi Agrawal

 Most dentists will try and save the natural tooth after damage occurs through dental crowns or another type of restoration.
 However, there are times when damaged or loose teeth are better off being removed and replaced with dental implants.
 This is the case in situations where an infected tooth threatens the patient's oral and overall health.

-Signs That a Dentist Looks For
+Dental Implant Evaluation: Signs That a Dentist Looks For

 Gum Health

 Natural teeth and dental implants work similarly, and they are both supported by the gums.
-If the gums are weak and eroded, or if the patient has periodontal disease, then the implant may not hold the way it should long-term.
+If the gums are weak and eroded or if the patient has periodontal disease, then the dental implant may not hold the way it should long-term.
 Implants are still an option for poor gum health, but additional treatment is likely necessary.

-Bone Density
+Bone Density Requirements for Dental Implants

-The Procedure
+The Dental Implant Procedure

 Frequently Asked Questions